jlinto10/ajax-forms/README.md

 ## How To

-First, include the library like any other Jquery extension using the `script` tag.
+First, include `js/ajax-forms.js` like any other Jquery extension using the `script` tag.

 #### Where to validate